MilliPress/MilliCache/docs/01-getting-started/20-installation.md

 2. Upload the ZIP file via **Plugins → Add New → Upload Plugin**
 3. Activate the plugin

-The release package includes all dependencies pre-bundled and prefixed to avoid conflicts.
+The release package includes all dependencies pre-bundled.
+Internal dependencies are prefixed to avoid conflicts; the MilliRules rule engine keeps its own `MilliRules\` namespace, so custom rules use the same classes on every install type.

 When activated, MilliCache automatically creates the `advanced-cache.php` drop-in file required for early request interception.